faetschi/XpenseTracker/deployment/RASPBERRY-PI.md

 ## **TL;DR** - Daily Deployment Workflow

-Whenever you update your code, simply `build and push` from PC via [`deploy.bat`](deploy.bat) (Windows).
+Whenever you update your code, simply `build and push` from PC with Docker via [`deploy.bat`](deploy.bat) (Windows).
 The Raspberry Pi will automatically fetch the latest image via Watchtower.

 ```bash
 .\deployment\deploy.bat